dqops/dqo/docs/checks/table/volume/row-count-anomaly.md

 # row count anomaly data quality checks

-Table-level check that ensures that the row count is within a two-tailed percentile from measurements made during the last 90 days.
+A table-level check that ensures that the row count is within a two-tailed percentile from measurements made during the last 90 days.

 ___